Coloring Grids Avoiding Bicolored Paths: Introduction

 \section{Introduction}

-For a graph $G$, $\chi(G)$ denotes the {\it chromatic number} of $G$, that is the minimum number of colors needed to color $V(G)$ without a monochromatic edge.
+For a graph $G$, $\chi(G)$ denotes the {\it chromatic number} of $G$, that is, the minimum number of colors needed to color $V(G)$ without a monochromatic edge.
 The {\it star coloring} problem on a graph $G$ asks to find the minimum number of colors in a proper coloring forbidding a bicolored (2-colored) $P_4,$ called the star-chromatic number $\chi_s(G)$.
 This problem was introduced by Gr\"unbaum \cite{grunbaum1973acyclic}, who proved that a graph with maximum degree 3 has an acyclic coloring with 4 colors.
-Similarly, an {\it acyclic coloring} of a graph $G$ was introduced in~\cite{grunbaum1973acyclic}, as the proper coloring of $G$ not having any bicolored cycle.
+An {\it acyclic coloring} of a graph $G$ was introduced in~\cite{grunbaum1973acyclic}, as the proper coloring of $G$ not having any bicolored cycle.
 The minimum number of colors needed in an acyclic coloring of a graph $G$ is called the {\it acyclic chromatic number} of $G$, denoted by $a(G)$, where $a(G)\leq \chi_s(G).$ Both the star coloring and acyclic coloring problems were shown to be NP-complete by Albertson et al.~\cite{albertson2004coloring} and Kostochka~\cite{kostochka1978upper}, respectively.

-The star and acyclic coloring problems are also related to the proper coloring $G^2$ (square) of a graph $G$, where $V(G^2)=V(G)$ and any two vertices are adjacent in $G^2$ if and only if they are at most distance two apart in $G$.
-In that sense, every proper coloring of $G^2$ is a star and acyclic coloring of $G.$ We study a variation of these problems avoiding bicolored paths.
+The star and acyclic coloring problems are also related to the proper coloring of $G^2$, the square of a graph $G$, where $V(G^2)=V(G)$ and any two vertices are adjacent in $G^2$ if and only if they are at distance at most two in G. In that sense, every proper coloring of $G^2$ is a star and acyclic coloring of $G.$ We study a variation of these problems avoiding bicolored paths.
 We call a proper vertex coloring of a graph $G$ without a bicolored copy of $P_k$ a {\it $P_k$-coloring} of $G$ for $k\geq 3$.
 The minimum number of colors needed for a $P_k$-coloring of $G$ is called {\it $P_k$-chromatic number} of $G,$ denoted by $s_k(G).$ We note that, for $k\geq 4$,